Terms of Reference – Audit Committee

 Appointments

 1.6 All Directors seek re-election on an annual basis.
-Members appointed to this Committee on the same basis.
+Members are appointed to this Committee on the same basis.

 1.7 The Chairman of the Committee shall be appointed by a majority of the Board and may be paid an additional fee in recognition of the extra duties involved.